• XARAGUA

 ARTICLE III — TAX IMMUNITY AND ECCLESIASTICAL INVIOLABILITY

-3.1 No armament, military shipment, or canonical security resource destined for the Sovereign State of Xaragua shall be subject to taxation, customs duties, import fees, or inspection charges under any circumstance, including emergency declarations, embargo listings, or multilateral sanctions regimes.
+3.1 No armament, military shipment, or canonical and indigenous security resource destined for the Sovereign State of Xaragua shall be subject to taxation, customs duties, import fees, or inspection charges under any circumstance, including emergency declarations, embargo listings, or multilateral sanctions regimes.

 3.2 This immunity derives from: